actions-marketplace-validations/nicolasdonoso_build-action/README.md

 # Build ECR image action

-This action will build an image and upload it to the respective ECR repository
+This action will build an image and upload it to the respective ECR repository.

 ## Env var needs